In-person event: El Prado Hotel, Palo Alto

 Revamping ESG engagement strategy to meet increasing investor expectations

 Our panel will discuss all things ESG!
-With the announcement of the newly formed ISSB, the expectations around the quality of ESG disclosures, metrics, reporting and communication have increased significantly.
+With the announcement of the newly formed ISSB, SEC climate disclosures and policy, the expectations around the quality of ESG disclosures, metrics, reporting and communication have increased significantly.
 Our panel of experts will discuss how to create a comprehensive engagement strategy that effectively communicates the risks and opportunities that are material to your business.
 We’ll also cover upcoming ESG trends, proxy season findings and investor expectations around the depth and frequency of ESG-related communications.

 Roundtables: Team structure to enable holistic, year-round ESG communication